Carroll Shelby: Ford-Shelby projects

 In 2004, a new Ford Shelby Cobra Concept was shown off at U.S. car shows.
-Built with a retro body mimicking the 1960s Cobras mixed with modern touches, it was based on the Ford GT chassis (reworked for front engine/rear wheel drive) powered with a 6.4 L V10 engine that produced 605 hp (451 kW).
-It received overwhelmingly positive press reviews and has won the "Best In Show" award at Detroit International Auto Show.
+Built with a retro body mimicking the 1960s Cobras mixed with modern touches, it was based on the Ford GT chassis (reworked for front engine/rear wheel drive) and powered by a 6.4 L V10 engine that produced 605 hp (451 kW).
+It received overwhelmingly positive press reviews and won the "Best In Show" award at the Detroit International Auto Show.

-A coupe version of the Shelby Cobra roadster was introduced the following year.
-The Ford Shelby GR-1 concept car of 2005.
-While sporting a completely modern design, it showed a nod to the 1960s Shelby Daytona.
+A coupe version of the Shelby Cobra roadster was introduced the following year in 2005, the Ford Shelby GR-1 concept car.
+While sporting a completely modern design, it took inspiration from the design of the 1960s Shelby Daytona.
 The GR-1, like the Cobra, is based on the GT's chassis.
 Press reviews for the GR-1 were positive.
 The car was featured on the cover of Motor Trend and Car Magazine.
 The Ford Shelby GR-1 was floated as a possibility of taking over the Ford GT's production line after its production came to an end.
-Neither Shelby car was built.
+Neither Shelby concept was built.

-In 2005, Carroll Shelby built the CSM #00001 V6 Shelby Mustang CS6, to prove to Ford that he could still build high-performance cars.
-Its V6 produced 380HP, making it faster than Ford's V8 300HP.
-Because Ford thought the CS6 would hurt Ford Mustang V8 sales, Ford told Shelby to go with the V8 instead.
-Few CS6 Shelbys were made by Shelby; consequently, these are among the rarest Shelbys in the world.
+In 2005, Carroll Shelby built his very first modern Masterpiece CSM:00001 V6 Shelby Mustang CS6 and #01 V8 to prove to Ford that he could still build high-performance cars.
+Its V6 produced 380 hp, making it faster than Ford's 300 hp V8.
+Because Ford thought the CS6 would hurt Ford Mustang V8 sales, Ford told Shelby to go with the 500 hp V8 instead.
+Shelby first built a V8 modern version look of the Eleanor.
+Carroll built only one at the Shelby Factory.
+Later WCC built 4 as kits.
+Few CS6 Shelbys were also built as kits; consequently, these are among the rarest Shelbys in the world.